Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 purple salvia in the cottage garden

-Cut back entire spent flower spikes.
-Most salvias will rebloom several times a season if lightly trimmed.
+Cut back entire spent flower spikes to just above the next set of leaves.
+Most salvias will rebloom several times if you stay on top of this through the summer.

 purple and pink petunias growing in the garden